This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Vitamin D plays a role in calcium absorption into the bones.
 Calcitriol (converted D vitamin) works with the parathyroid hormone to maintain calcium levels.

-Studies have shown that vitamin D benefits bone health when taken in doses of 800–5,000 international units per day, which can improve musculoskeletal health by naturally slowing aging of the skeletal structure and reducing the rate of fractures and falls in older adults that are over 65.
+Studies have shown that vitamin D benefits bone health when taken in doses of 800–5,000 international units per day.
+This can improve musculoskeletal health by naturally slowing aging of the skeletal structure and reducing the rate of fractures and falls in older adults that are over 65.

 2. Supports the Immune System

-Exposure to UV light causes changes inside the human body, including an increase in vitamin D levels.
+Vitamin D is considered an “immune modulator.”
 Our immune cells contain receptors for vitamin D, and it’s been shown vitamin D benefits overall immune function in several ways, including by preventing prolonged or excessive inflammatory responses.

-Vitamin D benefits seem capable of helping to strengthen the immune system by decreasing the ability of some viruses to replicate and grow.
+Vitamin D benefits seem capable of helping strengthen the immune system by decreasing the ability of some viruses to replicate and grow.
 It’s been shown to enhance the expression of an enzyme called ACE2, which is believed to have the ability to protect against acute lung injury.
+Additionally, this vitamin is thought to support integrity of the gut lining, protect the mucosal barrier and regulate gut immunity.

 A 2020 study found that average vitamin D levels among residents of 20 different European countries correlated with the incidence of at least one serious acute respiratory infection.
 Higher D levels among older adults were associated with reduced rates of deadly infections, while low serum concentrations of vitamin D were linked to higher susceptibility.

-Because it can help control inflammation, it may also benefit those with chronic diseases and autoimmune disorders, including:
+Because it can help control inflammatory responses and maintain B-lymphocyte homeostasis, vitamin D may also benefit those with autoimmune disorders and other conditions, including:

 - multiple sclerosis